 1900: 3.5 1950: 2.2 2000: 1.7

-The figure for 2010 for England and Wales (only) was 2.0.
-These figures are for the ‘total fertility rate’, the rate of child-bearing, measured as if all women experienced it as they went through life.
+The number has risen since 2000.
+For England and Wales (only) it was 1.9 for all years from 2007-2012.
+These figures are for the ‘total fertility rate’, the rate of child-bearing, measured as if all women experienced it as they went through life.-

 That is the end of the statistics given here.
 No doubt many more could added!
 I hope those selected show at least some of the main changes in family life in Britain over the past half century.